Andrtsit/QrCodeGenerator/README.md

 ## Usage

 1. Enter your text or URL in the input field
-2. Adjust size and color options if desired
-3. Click "Generate QR Code"
+2. Click "Generate QR Code"
-4. Download your QR code by clicking the download button

 ## Technologies Used